-This topic contains 6 replies, has 6 voices, and was last updated by Lisa Runnels .
+- This topic has 6 replies, 6 voices, and was last updated by .

 hey guys, jus wanna know if anyone has opted for a home birth n wat was it like? im lookin into it as an option 4 baby numb 2 coz my hubby n i dont hav medical aid yet n my parents one payed 4 my 1st but wont pay again, so id jus like 2 hear from been-there-girls about home birth n weather u regretted it or not n how diff was it 4m hospital birth? if anyone else has other birthin methods 2 suggest… im all open

 thanx girls!:)November 19, 2008 at 5:10 am #23216Anonymous

 Do you mean home birth with a midwife?
 I don’t know where you live, but that usually costs about as much as the hospital.
 I have been doing a lot of studying about home birth for the past couple of years, and as far as I can tell it is better for the mother and the baby as long as there is nothing wrong.